AllTheMods/alltheguides/docs/atma/l2hostility.md

     ![Bottle of Curse](img/l2tat/bottle_of_curse.png)

 6. Obtain `Captured Wind`.
-Craft `Wind Capturing Bottle`, get at least a `Novice Spell Book` from **Ars Nouveau** (higher tiers spellbooks and gear is recommended to have more mana), and create a spell like `Self -> Launch -> Amplify x3 -> Glide` *(Note: you need to be gliding to ir to work)*.
+Craft `Wind Capturing Bottle`, get at least a `Novice Spell Book` from **Ars Nouveau** (higher tiers spellbooks and gear is recommended to have more mana), and create a spell like `Self -> Launch -> Amplify x3 -> Glide` *(Note: you need to be gliding to it to work)*.
 Spam this spell with empty bottles in your inventory to fill them.

     ![Wind Capturing Bottle](img/l2tat/wind_capturing_bottle.png)
     ![Ars Spell For Wind Bottle](img/l2tat/ars_spell_wind_bottle.png)